 Límite Preliminar del Área de Estudio (Sujeto a cambios)

-As we embark on PLAN: Downtown, Mayor Martin J. Walsh and the Boston Planning & Development Agency (BPDA) are seeking nominations for community members to serve on an Advisory Group (AG).
+As part of the PLAN: Downtown process, Mayor Martin J. Walsh and the Boston Planning & Development Agency (BPDA) sought nominations for community members to serve on an Advisory Group (AG).
 Members of the AG will assist the City’s planning team in several tasks related to the initiative including:

 - Community outreach efforts